tmciver/functional-php/readme.md

 identical to what was presented for `Maybe`.
 But I will note the differences here.

-Where `Maybe` is used to signal the possible lack of a value, `Either` is used to signal the possibility of an error.
+Where `Maybe` is used to signal a possible lack of a value, `Either` is used to signal the possibility of an error.
 The two sub-classes of the `Either` abstract class are the rather unintuitively named `Left` and `Right`.
 This is because the `Either` type is actually more general than simply indicating an